Diego-Ordenes/Prueba-Tecnica-ReSimple/README.md

 # Prueba-Tecnica-ReSimple
-ReSimple Test Completed by Diego Ordenes F.
+ReSimple test completed by Diego Ordenes with React and TailwindCss.